Now can we fix California's school facilities?

 Districts: Be ballot-ready.
 Start now.

-The Pandemic thwarted state investment in school facilities in 2020, but there will certainly be a next time.
-In the past, state school bonds have been implemented as matching funds, which means that they are a limited, "while supplies last" opportunity.
-Savvy districts will have plans ready ahead of time not only for the construction aspect of the work, but also the public communication aspects.
+The Pandemic thwarted state investment in school facilities in 2020, but the stars seem aligned for November 2024.
+State school bonds have a "while supplies last" quality to them.
+Savvy schol communities will have their plans ready ahead of time not only for the construction aspect of the work, but also for the public communication aspects.
 What construction and modernization work is needed in your district, and how will you build local support to tax for it?

 Questions & Comments